bsielski/bsflow/README.md

 ### Class BSFlow::Combine

-It passes input to each helper proc, then it passes the outputs to one proc and returns the output.
+It passes its `.call` arguments to each injected sub_proc, then it passes their outputs to injected combine_proc and returns the output.

 Source code: